 c.
-If the minor subdivision is required to provide a connection to a public water supply system line and/or wastewater system sewer line, the plat shall include the following statement:
+If the minor subdivision is required to provide a connection to a public water supply system, the plat shall include the following statement:

 "The developer is required to install all water lines and related improvements."

 d.
 In cases where land subject to a preliminary plat is located within an AEC, approved preliminary plats shall bear a certification from the NC Division of Coastal Management certifying compliance with all AEC requirements.